Write better copy: 8 DIY copywriting tips to shine up your business

 At this point, why should Babs ✌️ stick around and click around?
 Because you’ve spoken directly to her, shared just enough juicy info up front… and left a Call to Action that invites her in to the party.

-This is a delicate balance to strike; you don’t want your customers baffled by the mystery of your copy (in fact, this can have the opposite effect), but you do want them to be highly intrigued by what you’ve already told them.
+This is a delicate balance to strike; you don’t want your customers baffled by the mystery of your copy, but you do want them to be highly intrigued by what you’ve already told them.
+So intrigued, that they follow/subscribe/click on through.

 Tip 6: Always edit the first go.

-You may think your first drafts are great, but even the shiniest of work can be improved with an edit - usually after you’ve let it rest for a day and come back to it in the morning.
+You may think your first drafts are great, but even the shiniest of work can be improved with an edit - usually after you’ve let it rest for a day and come back to it in the morning with fresh eyes.

 A few good rules of editing?
 Research all facts and stats a couple of times.
 No exclamation marks.
 Try using fewer words than you think you need.